 Publishing channels

-When you publish via video services such as YouTube and Vimeo, you need to be aware that you are typically expected to have obtained all the necessary permissions regarding content.
+When publishing via video services such as YouTube and Vimeo, you must be aware that you are responsible for obtaining all permissions.
 At the same time, you waive certain rights when you publish on these platforms.
 Therefore, please read the terms and conditions carefully before using such services.

 Read more about Aarhus University’s guidelines for streamning and recording classes.